semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Overview of sem

 `sem` is the command line interface to Semaphore 2.0.
-This reference covers the syntax and the commands of `sem` and presents examples of the various `sem` commands.
+This reference covers the syntax and the commands of `sem` and presents examples of the `sem` commands.

 ## Syntax